Multiclass Local Calibration with the Jensen-Shannon Distance: Further Discussion

 \subsection{Extension of Theorem~\ref{thm:generic_bound} to ECCE}

 The subsequent analysis aims to extend the applicability of Theorem~\ref{thm:generic_bound} to the specific class of cumulative binning-based metrics, with a focus on $ECCE$ (Expected Cumulative Calibration Error).
 Unlike standard binning metrics, which directly compare per-bin statistics (as defined in \cref{def:metric_def}), cumulative binning metrics operate on the cumulative sums of per-bin statistics.
-Despite this systematic difference, we demonstrate that cumulative binning metrics, specifically $ECCE$, admit an upper bound of an analogous form to that presented in Theorem~\ref{thm:generic_bound}.
+Despite this systematic difference, we demonstrate that cumulative binning metrics, specifically $ECCE$, admit an upper bound of an analogous form to that presented in Theorem~\ref{thm:generic_bound}, with slight discrepancies due to the different procedure of iteration over bins being applied.
 This establishes cumulative binning metrics as a special case under the unifying bound structure provided.

-Let us consider a multi-class classification setting with label space \( \mathcal{Y} = \{0, \ldots, C-1\} \), and assume that the dataset \( D = \{(\mbx_i, y_i)\}_{i=1}^n \) is drawn from an unknown joint distribution \( \mathcal{P} \) over \( \mathcal{X} \times \mathcal{Y} \), with each \( \mbx_i \in \mathbb{R}^m \) and \( \mathbf{y}_i \in \{0,1\}^C \) being the one-hot encoding of label \( y_i \).
+Let us consider a multi-class classification setting with label space \( \mathcal{Y} = \{1, \ldots, C\} \), and assume that the dataset \( D = \{(\mbx_i, y_i)\}_{i=1}^n \) is drawn from an unknown joint distribution \( \mathcal{P} \) over \( \mathcal{X} \times \mathcal{Y} \), with each \( \mbx_i \in \mathbb{R}^m \) and \( \mathbf{y}_i \in \{0,1\}^C \) being the one-hot encoding of label \( y_i \).
 We consider a probabilistic classifier \( f \colon \mathcal{X} \rightarrow \Delta^C \), where \( \Delta^C \) is the \( (C-1) \)-dimensional probability simplex.
 Let \( \mathbf{\hat{p}}_i = f(\mbx_i)\) denote the predicted class probabilities for \( \mbx_i \) and let $\gamma$ be the bandwidth parameter used to compute the kernel estimates $\hat{\theta}(\mathbf y \mid \mbx)$ on a disjoint set of instances.